The future of the Tasman Environment Plan – Aorere ki uta Aorere ki tai

 • Outstanding Natural Landscapes and Features – progressing a plan change to address a longstanding obligation.

-• Coastal – Port Tarakohe, marine ecological research, and implementing the New Zealand Coastal Policy Statement within the above workstreams.
+• Coastal – Port Tarakohe and Port Motueka structure plans, marine ecological research, and implementing the New Zealand Coastal Policy Statement within the above workstreams.

-These workstreams will be progressed via changes to the existing Tasman Resource Management Plan through 2024 to 2025 and reviewed regularly to prioritise whether they remain the same or changes need to be made.
+These workstreams are being progressed via changes to the existing Tasman Resource Management Plan through 2024 to 2026 and reviewed regularly to prioritise whether they remain the same or changes need to be made.

 Work on policy outside of the short-term focus workstreams, will be paused until there is clarity on the future.
 However, there are projects that will continue alongside the focus workstreams, and they are: